asthacs/Face-Detector/README.md

 # Face Recognition

-Code to count the number of distinct people entering a room.
+Code to identify unique faces and count the number of people visiting a place during the whole day.